 Suit And Accessories

 Start by thinking about the other wedding colors in your palette and choose a complementary hue together with your groom-to-be.
 The most popular options are gray, navy blue, dark brown, or black.
 However, it is important to consider that these shades may be complex for you to match accessories.
 Make sure the suit is clean and pressed for the big day.
 It would be advisable to have the suit fitted and tailored by a professional.
-Ensure you have the matching accessories such as cufflinks, watch, tie, socks, shoes, and belt packed a few days beforehand.
+Ensure you have the matching accessories such as cufflinks, watch, wedding ties, socks, shoes, and Genuine leather belts packed a few days beforehand.

 It would be best if you involved your groom-to-be in all decisions made regarding the wedding.
 Discuss any specific needs or wants he might have, such as wearing a pair of sentimental shoes.